-To reach as wide an audience as possible, I took several approaches to pitching Miseducation.
+I took several approaches to pitching Miseducation.
 To anchor the book launch with high-impact print coverage, I drafted an adapted excerpt and worked with Katie to shape it into an essay to pitch to major print outlets.
-This ran as a 1,900-word cover feature in the Washington Post’s ‘Outlook’ section.
+I landed this in the Washington Post’s ‘Outlook’ section, which ran as a 1,900-word cover feature with custom artwork.
 Katie also recorded hours of audio during her reporting for the book, and we identified a handful of significant clips to include with pitches to national public radio.
-As a result, these clips were included in an hour-long interview with Katie on WBUR’s On Point Radio on pub day.
+As a result, these clips were included in an hour-long interview about the book on WBUR’s On Point Radio that aired on pub day and syndicated nationally.

-By highlighting the importance of climate education to climate action in my pitches, I landed additional coverage in Science, Scientific American, Slate, Popular Science, and The New Republic.
+By highlighting in my pitches the importance of climate education to future climate action, I landed additional coverage in the New York Times, Slate, and The New Republic.

 During the book’s launch week, I found out that the Texas State Board of Education was meeting to determine eighth grade science standards.
 The Texas SBOE is a group with enormous impact because the state is one of the largest purchasers of textbooks in the country, thereby influencing what content publishers include in textbooks that end up in classrooms nationwide.
 I watched several hours of the meeting livestream and helped Katie pitch an article that ran as a six-page reported feature in the July 2022 issue of Scientific American.